 The short and simple answer is as soon as possible.
 Although many real estate transactions are ordinary and are so standardized that you think you can just download a form of the internet, that is the worst mistake possible.
-There are various legal issues may arise where your real estate agent can’t answer are you’re going to need an attorney’s help.
+There are various legal issues that may arise where your real estate agent can’t answer and you’re going to need an attorney’s help.

 Although a real estate agent may know a lot about the negotiating and contracting part of the process, they can’t make judgments on real estate law questions.
 Here’s an example.
 What if your soon-to-be new home has an illegal in-law unit with an existing tenant whom you want to legally evict in order to rent the place to a close friend?
 In reality, only a real estate lawyer can tell you with any certainty whether your plans are actually viable.